 Bestival is renowned for its fancy dress, and many people go all out when it comes to keeping up with the annual theme.

 The first time I went the theme was Desert Island Disco.
 Cave people, castaways, hula girls and many more were seen wandering through the festival.
-The second year I went the theme was The Future which meant aliens, cyborgs, robots, and plenty of foil, sequin and metallic garments making an appearance.
+The second year that I went the theme was The Future which meant aliens, cyborgs, robots, and plenty of foil, sequin, and metallic garments making an appearance.
 With Bestival, like most festivals, anything goes when it comes to clothes.

 One tiny niggle…